Need to talk? Call 1800 882 436.

 What causes cystic fibrosis?

-CF is caused by a mutation (change) in a gene called the cystic fibrosis transmembrane conductance regulator (CFTR) gene.
+CF is caused by a mutation (change) in a gene called the 'cystic fibrosis transmembrane conductance regulator' (CFTR) gene.

-This gene helps control the salt and water in your cells.
+This gene helps control the salt and water balance in your cells.
 It affects the production of mucus, sweat and digestive fluids.

-Both parents must carry the CF gene for the disease to be passed to their child.
+Both parents must carry the CF gene for the disease to be passed on to their child.
 If both parents carry the gene, there is:

-If your results show that you carry the CF gene you may want to talk with a genetic counsellor.
+If your results show that you carry the CF gene, you may want to talk with a genetic counsellor.

 How is cystic fibrosis diagnosed?